deitch/booster/README.md

 * `param`: parameters you want to make available to controller functions.
 Optional.
 Default is `{}`.
 * `db`: a database object.
 Required.
 * `app`: your express app object (you really should have one of these!).
 Required.
+* `embed`: whether or not to enable global embedding via HTTP API.
+See below.

 ### REST Resources